This Help File Page was issued on 09/30/2017

 •Dealer Call List - Assign the appropriate Dealer's People To Call List which is entered as a CSID in the Alt.Call List field which then attaches that Alternate CSID's People To Call list to this Subscriber Panel's CSID record.

-•The Action Plans sub-tab - The Action Plans sub-tab located below the Subscriber Panels section on the Monitoring tab provides the ability to identify a specific Alarm Condition Code and an associated Action Plan which, when received at the Central Station, will not be processed by the Operator, but instead will be processed in the background (using the Action Steps defined in that designated Action Plan ) by the Micro Key Solutions Automated System Action Plans Service ("MKSASP") application.
+•The Action Plans sub-tab - The Action Plans sub-tab located below the Subscriber Panels section on the Monitoring tab provides the ability to identify a specific Alarm Condition Code and an associated Action Plan which, when received at the Central Station, will not be processed by the Operator, but instead will be processed in the background (using the Action Steps defined in that designated Action Plan ) by the Micro Key Solutions MKS Customer Connect Service's ("MKSASP") function.

 Monitoring tab - Action Plans sub-tab